Warmachine019/Portfolio-Website/README.md

 # Portfolio-Website
 All the code to my portfolio website.
-Made using JavaScript, Jinja and Flask.
+Made using Python, JavaScript, Jinja and Flask.